A sculpture visualising the relation between visible matter and the “dark forces” in modern physics.

-But when we look at our standard model – and this is still the basis also of string theory – there are still several problems remaining, the string theory does not even promise to solve.
+But when we look at our standard model (I am talking about the Lambda-CDM-model as well as the particle model) – and this is still the basis also of string theory – there are still several problems remaining, the string theory does not even promise to solve.

 One of these problems is the existence of dark matter and dark energy.
 The term “dark” indicates, that there is no way to observe these phenomenons directly.
 They only show up by their effects, that differ from the predictions the unchanged standard model makes.
 Regarding the huge amount of both – together they are 95.1% of the universe, to fit the theory – we seriously need to ask, whether these dark forces are real parts of our universe or arbitrary maths models, just to fill the holes in our knowledge.
 Does it really make sense to build up a theory of everything – like the string theory – upon 4.9% of the universe, that is known?

 At this point not a single word has been said about the mechanism, that translates the statistical, randomly “wavy” laws of particle physics, into our macroscopic and deterministic world.
 We must admit, that there is not even a vague idea, how this takes place.